Inspiring Business Stories In Your Inbox. Every Friday.

 That's Hero Story.
-Join over 1,000 others and learn the stories of every day heroes doing amazing things.
+Join over 1,100 others and learn the stories of every day entrepreneurs doing amazing things for others.

 Your Privacy is protected.

 “I’m not saying I’m going to change the world, but I guarantee that I will spark the brain that will change the world.” – Tupac Shakur

 This week’s quote was provided by our featured hero, Marlin Jenkins.

 It may come as no surprise to those who know me that I’m not very well-versed in the music of Tupac Shakur.
 I’m more of a 90’s rock and country man myself.

 We may not be able to reach millions of people, but the positivity we bring to others’ lives is still significant.
 Whether it’s through music like Tupac or just a friendly word of encouragement, all of us have the ability to influence others.

 It’s up to each of us whether that encounter and that influence will be positive — or negative.
 Choose wisely.

 For this week, I challenge all of you to say a kind word when you really want to yell an expletive or use a certain finger.
 Haha.